expo/expo/docs/versions/v13.0.0/guides/building-standalone-apps.md

 We don't automate this step (yet), but at this point you should be able to follow the Apple and Google documentation to submit your standalone binary to each respective store.

 > **Note:** When submitting to the iTunes Store, you'll be asked whether your app uses the advertising identifier (IDFA).
-Because Exponent depends on Segment Analytics, the answer is yes, and you'll need to check a couple boxes on the Apple submission form.
+Because Expo depends on Segment Analytics, the answer is yes, and you'll need to check a couple boxes on the Apple submission form.
 See [Segment's Guide](https://segment.com/docs/sources/mobile/ios/quickstart/#step-5-submitting-to-the-app-store) for which specific boxes to fill in.

 ## 7. Update your app